 Graham County is in the path of totality for the Great American Eclipse of August 21, 2017!
 Observers here will see 2 minutes and 35 seconds of totality, starting at 2:34:19 PM (EDT).
 This includes the towns of Robbinsville, Fontana Dam, Lake Santeetlah, and Stecoah.
 Our mountain and its varying elevations make Graham County NC, an appealing venue to watch the eclipse.
 From a high vantage, you’ll also have the chance to see the surrounding landscape darken and brighten again as totality races across.

 Here are some suggestions for viewing spots and events in Graham County for the August solar eclipse:

 - Fontana Dam and Fontana Village – Eclipse Package

-- Stecoah Valley Center will have an event (details forthcoming)
+- Stecoah Valley Center Eclipse Event

 You can safely view the total solar eclipse without eye protection, but only during totality.
 And totality will be brief everywhere.
 So be very careful: Make absolutely sure the eclipse is in its total phase before raising your naked eye to the sky.
 At all other times — to view the unblocked sun, or the solar eclipse in its partial phase — you’ll need to use protection, such as special eclipse glasses or No. 14 welder’s glass (or solar filters, if you’re using a telescope.)
 Otherwise, serious and permanent eye damage can result.